Sales planning is a crucial process in which businesses define their sales objectives, strategies, and tactics to achieve desired outcomes.

 The goal of this process is to set up realistic expectations that align with business objectives and help you make better decisions about how much money you should invest in marketing, hiring, etc.

 To create an effective sales plan, it needs to be broken down into smaller pieces so that everyone can understand what they need to do every day (and why).

-In this blog post, we will discuss what sales planning is, the best practices to develop a successful sales planning process, and simple sales planning templates (downloadable) to make your life easier.
+In this blog post, we will discuss what sales planning is, the best practices to develop a successful sales planning process, and simple templates (downloadable) for a killer sales strategy.